kba/hocr-spec/1.2/spec.md

 # Introduction

-The purpose of this document is to define an open standard for representing OCR results.
-The goal is to reuse as much existing technology as possible, and to arrive at a representation that makes it easy to reuse OCR results.
+The purpose of this document is to define an open standard for representing document layout analysis and OCR results as a subset of HTML.
+The goal is to reuse as much existing technology as possible, and to arrive at a representation that makes it easy to store, share, process and display OCR results.

-This document describes many tags and a lot of information that can be output.
-However, getting started with hOCR is easy: you only need to output the tags and information you actually want to.
-For example, just outputting <{ocr_line}>
-tags with bounding boxes is already very useful for many applications.
-Just start simple and add more output information as the need arises.
+This specification defines many [features](#terminology) that can represent a variety of OCR-related information.
+However, being built on top of HTML, hOCR is designed to make it easy to start simple and gradually use more complex constructs when necessary.

+Consider you have an HTML document that encodes a book: Wrapping page elements in [`<div class="ocr_page">`](#ocr_page) tags will convey the page boundaries to hOCR-capable agents and turn the HTML document into an hOCR document.

-# Terminology and Representation
+# Terminology and Representation # {#terminology}

 This document describes a representation of various aspects of OCR output in an XML-like format.
 That is, we define as set of tags containing text and other